-A $40 million private company was looking to expand into the new international Asian market and was looking for someone with the experience and skills to head this expansion.
+A $40 million private company was looking to expand into the new, international, Asian market.
+They were looking for someone with the experience and skills to head this expansion.

-Diana was an amazing candidate whose resume could not have been better written with the credentials a Rhodes Scholar in this niche.
+Diana was an amazing candidate.
+Her resume could not have been better written with the credentials of a Rhodes Scholar in this niche.
 Working on the West Coast for a big-name financial group complemented her education as well, and she could not have come better recommended.
 Her native familiarity with the new marketplace in terms of culture and language set her well above the rest of the candidates.